maubanel/UE5-Animations/character-anim/README.md

 ##### `Step 16.`\|`ITA`| :large_blue_diamond: :small_orange_diamond:   :small_blue_diamond:

 In importing the mesh an error popped up telling me it had to duplicate textures.
 It created three copies of `Boy01_FacialAnimMap`.
-Right click and delete each duplicate
+Right click and select the <kbd>Delete</kbd> button and then select the original file press the <kbd>Replace References</kbd> button to replace the refences with the one original file.
+In my case this got rid of the duplicate textures.

 ![duplicate textures](images/ImportError.png)